Seavlang/ChatbotUI/README.md

 In this example I have uploaded the file that contains the final project of 11th Gen Student, which includes groups (LMS, EasyCart,FinTrack,TradeWise,AutoPilot,e-certify,DataVue)

-You can test the package with this: session id =  "14", project id =  "8", api key = "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJwcm9qZWN0X25hbWUiOiJzZWF2bGFuZyIsImVtYWlsIjoic2lldmxhbmd2ZXlAZ21haWwuY29tIn0.BYKAF4dQl34kppfrH_SS29ef4se5Qpr3cQ-1iNaolX0"
+You can test the package with this: defaultText = "Hello" session id =  "14", project id =  "8", api key = "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJwcm9qZWN0X25hbWUiOiJzZWF2bGFuZyIsImVtYWlsIjoic2lldmxhbmd2ZXlAZ21haWwuY29tIn0.BYKAF4dQl34kppfrH_SS29ef4se5Qpr3cQ-1iNaolX0"

+#please note that the defaultText is optional

 #Suggest Questions:
 -What problem does the AutoPilot platform aim to solve for developers?